AidanStrydom/DJS04-2025/DJS03-SOLUTION-main/README.md

 - Maps genre IDs to titles using static data from `data.js`
 - Shows last updated date in a localized, human-readable format
 - Displays a spinner during loading and an error message on failure
+- Has a search bar to help find podcasts that updates the results dynamically
+- Has sorting options to allow finding podcasts faster
+- Has genre filter that shows podcasts of the required genre
+- Combination filtering, all search options work together
+- Pagination through a load more system
 - Clean, reusable component structure

 ---